-Brewer, a Republican, was the representative for Michigan's 6th congressional district from 1889 to 1891.
+Brewer was the representative for Michigan’s 6th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Oct 1877 to Mar 1891, Brewer missed 330 of 1,723 roll call votes, which is 19.2%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.